flutter/website/src/content/app-architecture/case-study/data-layer.md

 ### Complete the event cycle

-Throughout this page, you've seen how a user can delete a saved booking, starting with an event—a user swiping on a `Dismissable` widget.
+Throughout this page, you've seen how a user can delete a saved booking, starting with an event—a user swiping on a `Dismissible` widget.
 The view model handles that event by delegating the actual data mutation to the `BookingRepository`.
 The following snippet shows the `BookingRepository.deleteBooking` method.